Information for New York Victims of Domestic Violence

 Below are the applicable Protection Protocols Request Procedures for a person who is or has been a victim of domestic violence:

-2. In the written request, the requestor should include an alternative address, telephone number and/or other reasonable method of contact.
+- In the written request, the requester should include an alternative address, telephone number and/or other reasonable methods of contact.

-4. Once a valid request has been received and implemented, a requestor may only revoke the prior request by submitting to us a written sworn statement revoking the request.
+- Once a valid request has been received and implemented, a requester may only revoke the prior request by submitting to us a written sworn statement revoking the request.

 For additional assistance, please contact the New York State Domestic and Sexual Violence Hotline.